PoojaPatkar21/Flights-and-Airports-Analytics--Power-BI/README.md

 1. Comprehending the dataset.
 2. Performed data cleaning to ensure accuracy and consistency.
 3. Generated business questions to guide data-driven decision-making.
-4. Conducted data analysis using Excel and SQL to uncover insights.
+4. Conducted data analysis using Power BI and SQL to uncover insights.
 5. Developed interactive dashboards in Power BI to visualize key findings effectively.

 ## Features